-- Carried Unanimously
+- ☐ Carried Unanimously

 - □ Carried

-- □ Defeated
+- Defeated

-- Defeated Unanimously Opposed:
+- □ Defeated Unanimously

 - Harrison

 - Cannon

-- 🗆 Eliason
+- □ Eliason

--   Flynn
+- □ Flynn

 - □ Lavery

 - □ Lindgren

-- Wallace Richmond
+- □ Wallace Richmond

+CITY OF ALMONARM

-- To: His Worship Mayor Harrison and Members of Council - Date: March 30, 2022 - Subject: Official Community Plan Amendment Application No. 4000 48 and Zoning Amendment Application No. 1233
+Official Community Plan Amendment Application No. 4000 - 48 and Zoning Amendment

+Application No. 1233

+Lot 3, Section 24, Township 20, Range 10, W6M, KDYD, Plan 1978, Except

+Plan 54560

+1141 18 Street NE

+Owner/Applicant: Canzea Developments Ltd., Inc. BC No. BC1073124

-Legal: Lot 3, Section 24, Township 20, Range 10, W6M, KDYD, Plan 1978, Except Plan 54560 Civic Address: 1141 18 Street NE Owner/Applicant: Canzea Developments Ltd., Inc. BC No. BC1073124
+A Bylaw be prepared for Council's consideration, adoption of which would amend Official Community Plan Bylaw No. 4000 to redesignate the south-east portion of Lot 3, Section 24, Township 20, Range 10, W6M, KDYD, Plan 1978, Except Plan 54560 from Residential Medium Density to Residential High Density;

-- THAT: A Bylaw be prepared for Council's consideration, adoption of which would amend Official Community Plan Bylaw No. 4000 to redesignate the south-east portion of Lot 3, Section 24, Township 20, Range 10, W6M, KDYD, Plan 1978, Except Plan 54560 from Residential Medium Density to Residential High Density; - AND THAT: Pursuant to Section 475 of the Local Government Act, Council shall consider this Official Community Plan amendment after appropriate consultation with affected organizations and authorities; - AND THAT: Pursuant to Section 476 of the Local Government Act, Council shall consider this Official Community Plan amendment after required consultation with School District No. 83; - AND THAT: Pursuant to Section 477 3 (a) of the Local Government Act, Council shall consider the proposed Official Community Plan Amendment in conjunction with: - 1) The Financial Plans of the City of Salmon Arm; and - 2) The Liquid Water Management Plan of the City of Salmon Arm; - AND THAT: A Bylaw be prepared for Council's consideration, adoption of which would amend Zoning Bylaw No. 2303 by rezoning the south-east portion of Lot 3, Section 24, Township 20, Range 10, W6M, KDYD, Plan 1978, Except Plan 54560 from R4 (Medium Density Residential Zone) to R5 (High Density Residential Zone); - AND THAT: Final reading of the Rezoning Bylaw be withheld subject to Ministry of Transportation and Infrastructure approval.
+Pursuant to Section 475 of the Local Government Act, Council shall consider this Official Community Plan amendment after appropriate consultation with affected organizations and authorities:

+Pursuant to Section 476 of the Local Government Act, Council shall consider this Official Community Plan amendment after required consultation with School District No. 83;

+Pursuant to Section 477 3 (a) of the Local Government Act, Council shall consider the proposed Official Community Plan Amendment in conjunction with:

+The Financial Plans of the City of Salmon Arm; and

+2) The Liquid Water Management Plan of the City of Salmon Arm:

+A Bylaw be prepared for Council's consideration, adoption of which would amend Zoning Bylaw No. 2303 by rezoning the south-east portion of Lot 3, Section 24, Township 20, Range 10, W6M, KDYD, Plan 1978, Except Plan 54560 from R4 (Medium Density Residential Zone) to R5 (High Density Residential Zone):

+Final reading of the Rezoning Bylaw be withheld subject to Ministry of Transportation and Infrastructure approval.